openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note that if Self-Issued OP implementations belong to a trust framework, the trust framework may dictate a common `authorization_endpoint` for a set of implementations.
 If `authorization_endpoint` is pre-registered with the underlying browser or operating system, invocation of this endpoint that leads to prompting the End-User to select a Self-Issued OP is handled by the underlying browser or operating system.

+## Receviving Cross-Device Responses

+In case of the cross-device flow, the SIOP will send the result as a HTTP POST message to the RP, typically via the Internet.
+This means such RPs must be able to receive a HTTP POST request originating from the Internet.
+There are different ways the RP can achieve this.
+The RP may, for example, expose a suitable endpoint from their backend.
+Alternatively, it may employ a separate service able to receive and store such messages, where the RP then queries the SIOP responses.

 # Relationships to Other Documents